Find out if your housing situation means you're legally homeless and how the council must help.

 Private tenants facing eviction

-You're legally homeless once the council decides it's not reasonable for you to stay in your home.
+The council could decide you're legally homeless before an eviction takes place if it's not reasonable to stay in your home.

 Depending on your situation, the council could decide it's reasonable for you to stay:

 This is because the eviction process can take a few months and the council may be able to persuade your landlord to stop or delay the process.

 If you qualify for emergency housing when homeless, the council shouldn't make you wait for eviction by bailiffs.